puopg/simple-spell-checker/README.md

 # simple-spell-checker
-Simply form this repository and run: node spellChecker.js.
+Simply fork this repository and run: node spellChecker.js.